 Despite a pullback in export demand rippling through the broader U.S. coal market, top producers in the Northern Appalachia Basin cumulatively held production levels pretty flat year over year in 2019.

-The top 25 coal miners in the region by production produced about 94.5 million tons of coal in Northern Appalachia in 2019.
-That is a 1.7% increase compared to 2018 levels at the same mines, an S&P Global Market Intelligence shows.
+The top 25 coal mines in the region by production produced about 94.5 million tons of coal in Northern Appalachia in 2019, a 1.7% increase compared to 2018 levels at the same mines, an S&P Global Market Intelligence shows.

 Consol Energy Inc. owns the Bailey mine, the largest coal producer in the area by volume.
 Bailey is part of the Pennsylvania mining complex that includes the Enlow Fork and Harvey mines.

 Together, the mines produced about 27.3 million tons of coal in 2019, down slightly from 27.6 million tons of coal produced in the year-ago period.

 "2019 was a very difficult year for our industry in general as we continue to see degradation in commodity prices, which then translated into declining stock prices and deteriorating access to capital markets," Consol President and CEO Jimmy Brock said on the company's fourth-quarter earnings call before noting that Consol's operations defied broader sector trends.
 "From a marketing perspective, we continue to maintain 100% of our existing customer base and to selectively expand by taking market share."

 Murray Energy Corp. is a major coal producer in Northern Appalachia and is going through a bankruptcy restructuring.
 It reported about 40.3 million tons of coal production across six of its top mines in the region, decreasing slightly from 40.5 million tons in the previous period.

 Production from each of the company's longwall coal mines was relatively stable from 2018 to 2019, with the greatest percent change occurring at the Harrison County mine, where production declined about 5.6% to 6.8 million tons.